-It’s easy to pound the pavement day in and day out when you live in a busy, bustling city (anyone else live in Los Angeles?).
+It’s easy to pound the pavement day in and day out when you live in a busy, bustling city (anyone else live in Los Angeles like me?).
 Life can feel so exciting and purposeful when your calendar is stacked, inbox is buzzing, and notifications are flying at you left and right.
 In my experience, I find this stuff addicting.

 But at some point, something’s gotta give.
 Hours stretch into days which stretch into weeks which stretch into months and months on end until the next thing you know, you’ve forgotten the last time you allowed yourself to take a break.
 A real break.
 Not a scheduled brunch or a weekend binge of Netflix’s latest series.

 Not ready to book just yet?
 Use this link to find your nearest Getaway House location.